Zodiark, Keeper of Precepts

 - Bubble Belts for as many of your characters as you can afford

 - A fairly good stock of Phoenix Downs, Serum, Remedies, Hi-Ethers

 - An Opal Ring for your healer

-- High-level Magick spells including Scathe; alternatively, Scourge and Flare will work
+- High-level Magick spells like Scathe; alternatively, Scourge and Flare will work

 Hi-Ethers are not exactly a requirement, but as mentioned above, there is no Save Crystal close to Zodiark like there were for other optional battles (like Zalera and the second battle against Gilgamesh) so there is a good chance that you will run into MP issues.
 Check out the guide below for stocking up on Hi-Ethers:

 Repeatedly visiting some treasure chests in the Feywood that have a high chance of obtaining a Hi-Ether.

 Many of the suggestions below are suggested as a means of ensuring that MP is conserved and that healing is spread around to your various party members.
 Some guides also suggest leveling your secondary party members so that they can withstand an attack or two if you need to use them (which will be discussed further below).
 You may want to consider levelling some of your lower levelled party members.